Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 - Create another folder named `Uranium Fever`, then open it.
 - Create a folder named `downloads`.

+> :::important Double Check!
-> :::important After completing this step, the downloads filepath should be `C:\Modding\Uranium Fever\downloads` and the Wabbajack filepath should be `C:\Modding\Wabbajack`, though the Root Directory may differ.
+> After completing this step, the downloads filepath should be `C:\Modding\Uranium Fever\downloads` and the Wabbajack filepath should be `C:\Modding\Wabbajack`, though the Root Directory may differ.
 For ease, these instructions will refer to the Root Directory as `C:\` moving forward.

 ### <p align="center"> ![Downloading Wabbajack](https://github.com/user-attachments/assets/f7f009e8-df47-43b7-847b-7ca2d0dccaa3) </p>